 - 2.5 cups chicken broth**

-- topping ideas: cilantro, scallions, ground pepper, cheese or sour cream
+- cilantro, scallions, ground pepper, cheese or sour cream

-2. At this point if you want a thicker texture, dip an immersion blender into your pot, and pulse a few times to puree some of the beans before adding chicken.
-Otherwise, just stir in the chicken and simmer another 15 minutes.
-We're obsessed with the Cusineart smartstick (ours is a prior model) which we also got as a gift - it's a food processor, whisk, mini blender, and immersion blending stick all in one.
-The immersion stick is a must if you like making creamy soups - no messy & dangerous step of pouring hot soup into a blender!
+- At this point if you want a thicker texture, dip an immersion blender into your pot, and pulse a few times to puree some of the beans before adding chicken.
+Otherwise, just stir in the chicken and simmer another 15 minutes. ****

-3. Stir in optional corn at the end before turning off the heat.
+- Stir in optional corn at the end before turning off the heat.
 Serve hot and top with garnishes.
-I just love the sweetness of the corn and some fresh cilantro with the spices in this!
+I just love the added sweetness of corn and some fresh cilantro with the spices in this!

 Bloopers – got hot beans up my nose due to an impatient Nick